-What Benefit of Cloud Server vs Dedicated Server
+What Benefit of Cloud Server vs. Dedicated Server

-So, we’re assuming, because you’ve ended up here, that you’ve entered the weird world of debate revolving around which one you should get: Cloud server hosting or dedicated server hosting.
+So, we’re assuming, because you’ve ended up here, that you’ve entered the weird world of the debate revolving around which one you should get: Cloud server hosting or dedicated server hosting.
 Now, it can all be a little confusing – we won’t even begin to mention that you can have a blend of the two.
 So, which one should you choose?

-The reality is, both options have their advantages and disadvantages, and ultimately, your decision will be entirely subjective to your business, your objectives and your needs.
-Don’t worry, we’re here to guide you to make the best decision.
+The reality is, both options have their advantages and disadvantages, and ultimately, your decision will be entirely subjective to your business, your objectives, and your needs.
+Don’t worry.
+We’re here to guide you to make the best decision.

 Benefits of a cloud server

 On the other hand, you have a dedicated server.
-These are physical servers, you or your business will purchase or rent one of these, purely for your own needs.
-Don’t worry, you can still upgrade your dedicated server, it just has to be carried out by an expert – something that most businesses have.
+These are physical servers.
+You or your business will purchase or rent one of these purely for your own needs.
+Don’t worry.
+You can still upgrade your dedicated server.
+It just has to be carried out by an expert – something that most businesses have.

 Benefits of a dedicated server

 The main benefits that come with a dedicated server revolve around the fact that it is your server.
-You have the full resources of a single server, with no worry about other websites, spammers or scripts slowing down your server.
+You have the full resources of a single server, with no worry about other websites, spammers, or scripts slowing down your server.

 With it being just your server, you also have a better sense of security.
 You can be completely sure that you aren’t sharing a server with any malicious website.
 This is particularly important for large businesses with sensitive data.